manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 ```
 container is positioned relative, filling the entire window, and the box is absolute positioned.
 Give the box a size and a background color so it is visible.

-Crate a javascript file, and reference it in the html document
+Crate a javascript file, and reference it in the html document (not needed if you're in Codepen)
 ```html
 <script src="script.js"></script>
 ````